Higher Education Subject Development, Delivery and Review Policy

 DEVELOPING A NEW SUBJECT OUTLINE

-The Learning and Teaching Committee oversees the development of new subject outlines, including subjects developed for delivery in LOTE.
-To do this the following steps are undertaken:
+The Learning and Teaching Committee oversees the development of new subject outlines, including subjects developed for delivery in LOTE and Special Elective Subjects.
+To do this the following steps are undertaken in accordance with the AC Guidelines for writing Higher Education Subject Outlines:

 1. Initial Draft of Subject Outline

-The Subject Coordinator drafts the subject outline following the AC Guidelines for Developing or Review Higher Education Subject Outlines.
+The Subject Coordinator drafts the subject outline following the AC Guidelines for writing Higher Education Subject Outlines.

 2. Peer Review of Subject Outline